- How to apply

 What is a traineeship?

 Traineeships provide an excellent way for young people to start their career.
 Youth employment is an important strategy for DCSI.
-Our administrative traineeships combine on-the-job training with the Certificate III in Government over a 12 month period.
+Our administrative traineeships combine on-the-job training with the certificate III in Business, or similar, over a 12 month period, and are recruited through the Public Sector Trainee Program.

 The salary a trainee will receive is dependent upon the highest year of schooling they have completed and the number of years they have been out of school.